THE PREHISTORIC CONEJO VALLEY

 The Chumash were hunter-gatherers and were adept at fishing at the time ofSpanish colonization.
 They are one of the relatively few New World peoples who regularly navigated the ocean.
 Some settlements built plank boats called tomols, which facilitated the distribution of goods and could even be used for whaling.

-With settlements scattered between the mountains and the sea, the trading between tribes helped to make the Chumash society strong.
-The Chumash had a tiered society with manual laborers to the skilled crafters, to the chiefs, and to the shaman priests.
+They were also skilled at making remarkable baskets, stone cookware, and shell beads.
+Chumash settlements were scattered between the mountains and the sea, and the tribes traded between themselves and with outsiders.
+The Chumash had a tiered society, from manual laborers to skilled crafters, to the chiefs, and to the shaman priests.